aleph-viewer/aleph/src/components/al-tabs/readme.md

 ### `getTab(tab: any) => Promise<any>`

-Get the tab element given the tab name
+Get a specific tab by the value of its `tab` property or an element reference.

 #### Returns